scriptotek/python-novice-inflammation/_episodes/05-lists.md

 ---

 Similar to a string that can contain many characters, a list is a container that can store many values.
-Unlike NumPy arrays,
-lists are built into the language (so we don't have to load a library to use them).
 We create a list by putting values inside square brackets and separating the values with commas:

 ~~~